 Certifications can be updated and deleted by right-clicking on the Certification item within the Certification table of View Consultant.

-Add a New Security Engagement
+Add a new security engagement

 Managing security engagements is the core functionality of the SCATS application.
 New engagements can be created using the “New Engagement” button at the bottom of the primary SCATS application interface, or by selecting “New Engagement from the main menu bar by navigating to Engagements -> New Engagement.